 Alabama A & M University

-A good fit for families looking for lower cost and in-state Alabama residents. graduation rate is below 40%; freshman retention is below 65%.
-64% of students receive Pell Grants — strong access mission.
+A good fit for in-state Alabama residents and students from lower-income families. graduation rate is below 25% — most students don't finish here; median debt is moderately high.
+63% of students receive Pell Grants — strong access mission.

 About This School